hashchange/jquery.isinview/README.md

 ### Running tests, creating a new build

+#### Considerations for testing

 Some tests are executed in a child window (aka pop-up window).
 Please _disable the pop-up blocker of the browser_ for the domain the tests are run under (usually localhost), or they will fail.

+To run the tests on on remote clients (mobile devices), start a web server with `grunt interactive` and visit `http://[your-host-ip]:9400/web-mocha/` with the client browser.
+Running the tests in the browser like this takes a _long_ time, so it makes sense to disable the power-save/sleep/auto-lock timeout on the mobile device.

+Further, on iOS, you need to guide the tests along.
+Even with the pop-up blocker disabled, iOS displays notifications each time a child window is opened by a test, and you need to dismiss each notification manually.
+You have about a minute to hit OK before the related part of the test suite times out.
+These notifications show up multiple times, so keep an eye on your device until all tests are done.

+#### Tool chain and commands

 The test tool chain: [Grunt][] (task runner), [Karma][] (test runner), [Mocha][] (test framework), [Chai][] (assertion library), [Sinon][] (mocking framework).
 The good news: you don't need to worry about any of this.